 - 50-80% of Americans have oral herpes (HSV-1).

-The big take-aways form these numbers are that:
+The big takeaways from these numbers are that:

-1. Is herpes common?
-Herpes is more common than many might think, and a lot of people are unaware they are infected and may not even have symptoms to tip them off.
-Unfortunately, when clinicians give “standard” STD check-ups, they don’t include tests for HSV-1 or HSV-2, unless it is specifically requested.
-This only exacerbates herpes’ prevalence and the ignorance around it.
+1. Herpes is more common than many might think, and a lot of people are unaware they are infected and may not even have symptoms to tip them off.
+Unfortunately, when clinicians give “standard” STI check-ups, they don’t include tests for HSV-1 or HSV-2, unless it is specifically requested.

 2. Many couples have a healthy sex life and still never transmit it to the uninfected partner.
-Taking precautions like avoiding sex during and around the time of an outbreak, using condoms and taking antiviral medication like Valocyclovir (Valtrex) or Acyclovir drastically reduces the likelihood of transmission.
-The statistics indicate that it’s possible to get your chances of transmitting HSV-2 down very low.
+Taking precautions like avoiding sex during and around the time of an outbreak, using condoms and taking antiviral medication like valacyclovir (Valtrex) or Acyclovir drastically reduces the likelihood of transmission.
+The statistics indicate that it’s possible to get your chances of transmitting HSV-2 down to as low as 2.1% with condoms and antiviral medications.

 Note: Not all genital herpes statistics are consistent from study to study.
 Most say 25% of American women have the virus, and 20% of American males.
 Other studies show slightly lower numbers.
 The studies with slightly lower numbers refer to people from 14 to 49, while the higher number studies are based on all people over 12.
-This is the reason, at least to the best of my knowledge.
+As populations age, there is a higher incidence of STIs.